joostmeijles/Sitecore.Identity.ProxySupport/README.md

 > NB.
 When you apply steps don't forget to stop the `w3wp` process

 # Credits
-Special thanks to [Per Bering](https://github.com/pbering) for providing the code for this solution
+Special thanks to [Per Bering](https://github.com/pbering) for providing the code for this solution.